YukunJiao/SocDistRW/README.md

 <!-- badges: end -->

 <!-- Please add a brief introduction to explain what the project is about    -->
+This project is about how to measure social distance by random walk (not by shortest path).
 ## Where do I start?

 You can load this project in RStudio by opening the file called 'SocDistRW.Rproj'.